 Fan-made source for classic online RA1 action

 Installer includes only the multiplayer (Online/LAN/Skirmish).
 Optionally you can get the full game from here.
 The game is compatible with Windows 8, 7, Vista, XP and Wine (Linux/Mac).
 The installer for Mac has Wineskin so the game works out of the box.
 In order to play the game online, the game executables should be allowed in your firewall.
-If your antivirus nags about the installer, you can help us by reporting the false alarm to your antivirus provider.
+If your antivirus alerts about the installer, please help us by reporting the false alarm to your antivirus provider.

 Welcome to play your favourite classic RTS online with your friends over the internet.
 RedAlert1.com is brought to you by a dedicated Red Alert 1 community to provide accessible game files and the information on how to play Red Alert 1 online.
 Just download the installer, install, login with your nickname and you're ready to rock!

 Online play is provided by CnCNet 5.
 To play with fellow comrades over the internet, start 'Red Alert 1 Online - CnCNet 5' shortcut or launch cncnet5.exe from Red Alert 1 directory and login.
-To gather for games or if you have any questions at all, please don't hesitate to use the chat above.
+To gather for games or if you have any questions at all, please don't hesitate to use the chat.
+Good luck & Have fun!

 Command & Conquer: Red Alert is a real-time strategy computer game of the Command & Conquer franchise, produced by Westwood Studios and released by Virgin Interactive in 1996.
 The second game to bear the "C&C" title, Red Alert is the prequel to the original Command & Conquer of 1995, and takes place in the alternate early history of Command & Conquer when Allied Forces battle an aggressive Soviet Union for control over the European mainland.
 It was initially available for PC (MS-DOS & Windows 95 versions included in one package), and was subsequently ported to PlayStation.
 On August 31, 2008, Electronic Arts who acquired Westwood Studios in 1998 officially rendered Command & Conquer: Red Alert freeware.
 More info on Wikipedia.